Link to University of Massachusetts Amherst Home | Contact | Search | Agriculture & Landscape Program

 Failing an Exam

-After failing an exam, an applicant may apply for the next available date for re-taking that exam.
-An applicant who fails any exam twice must wait 3 months before applying for that exam.
-If an exam candidate fails any exam three times, the candidate will be required to wait 1 year before applying for it again.
+After failing an exam, an applicant may take the exam again when they have done some exam preparation.
+An applicant who fails any exam twice must wait 3 months before taking the exam again.
+If an exam candidate fails any exam three times, the candidate will be required to wait 1 year before taking the exam again.

 Record Keeping - Pesticide Dealers Only!